Kaminyou/Kernelized-Instance-Normalization/README.md

 - All the required packages are listed in the `requirements.txt`.

 ## Quick instruction
 A simple example is provided for you here.
 Or you can jump to the next section to train a model for your own dataset.
+All the steps here will help you train a model with **CUT** framework.
 ### Prepare dataset
 A public dataset [ANHIR](https://anhir.grand-challenge.org/Data/) is used in this project.
 Please first download it from the offical website and put `ANHIR2019/dataset_medium/breast_1/scale-20pc/HE.jpg` and `ANHIR2019/dataset_medium/breast_1/scale-20pc/ER.jpg` in `data/example/` folder.
 We would like to transfer `HE (domain X)` to `ER (domain Y)`.